-They were Barrymore Nominated in 2019 for their work on 'Tis Pity She's A Whore (Philadelphia Artists Collective).
+They have been Barrymore Nominated for their work on The Play That Goes Wrong (1812 Productions), 'Tis Pity She's A Whore and Jane Eyre (Philadelphia Artists Collective).

-Their work has been seen recently in Shakespeare In Love (People's Light), Man of God (InterAct Theatre), Indecent (Arden Theatre), The Sea Voyage (Philadelphia Artists Collective), Moby Dick (Hedgerow Theatre), Such Things As Vampires (People's Light), and Oliver!
-(Quintessence Theatre).
+Their work has been seen at regional theatres including the PA Shakespeare Festival, The Arden, Philadelphia Theatre Company, InterAct, Theatre Exile, Hedgerow Theatre, Theatre Horizon, and the American Shakespeare Center.
 They have also had the great privilege of assisting on a number of productions under Broadway FMs Ian Rose and J. David Brimmer.

 Eli also teaches and assistant teaches several stage combat classes in the Philadelphia area, including at the Philadelphia Stage Combat Workshop, and with the organization Arte Violenta.
-Follow them on Facebook to stay up to date on their upcoming work!
+Follow them on Instagram @EverInMotley to stay up to date on their upcoming work!